 There is, then, so much to learn from each other.
 Here are five takeaways we’ve picked up from the many thousands of conversations - learned through tears, through laughter, and through creating bonds with each other that will last:

 One of the most common themes in our virtual cuppas is to encourage each other to ‘practise what we preach’ about self-care.
-A key tip many of us are using is to find a regular, non-negotiable moment that we take for ourselves - 5 minutes to pause, take a deep breath and re-balance things.
+A key tip many of us are using is to find a regular, non-negotiable moment that we take for ourselves - five minutes to pause, take a deep breath and re-balance things.

-It might be that you’re lucky enough to take a walk and feed some ducks.
+It might be that we’re lucky enough to take a walk and feed some ducks.
 Others of us find the (less glamorous but equally valid) routine of taking the bins out a helpful prompt.

-#2 There are no easy answers - but working things through can help
+2. There are no easy answers - but working things through can help

 When people are struggling, we want to rush in and help.
 Often the most helpful conversations give carers the space to speak out loud what’s been going round and round in their head.
 The old adage that ‘a problem shared is a problem halved’ has never been more true.
 A listening ear is often more helpful than lots of suggested ‘solutions’.

 3. Humour Helps

 There’s no doubt caring can be tough - emotionally, practically and physically.
 But that doesn’t mean we have to be glum.
 The real belly laughs that come from misunderstandings over Zoom can throw a whole new light on how things feel.

-#4 Getting the timing right
+4. Getting the timing right

-#5 There’s nothing more powerful than sharing with someone who ‘gets it’
+5. There’s nothing more powerful than sharing with someone who ‘gets it’

 No two caring roles are ever the same, but it means so much to be sharing with other people who have been on the same journey.
 Sometimes that’s just the reassurance of knowing that ‘it’s not you - you’re not weird’.
 Sometimes it also unlocks kooky tips and tricks that others have worked out to solve the same issues.
 Having a community of unpaid carers who understand our caring journey therefore can bring us this reassurance.